Chunpai/chunpai.github.io/about.md

             <td style="padding:20px;width:100%;vertical-align:middle">
               <h2>Research</h2>
               <p>
-                I am mainly working on user modeling and sequential recommendation with applications where users' inherent states are not observable from partially observed data.
+                Currently, I am mainly working on user modeling and sequential recommendation with applications where users' inherent states are not observable from partially observed data.
                 My working thesis title is <em>"Sequential User Modeling and Recommendation Under Partially Obeservable Environment"</em>.
-                I am also interested in counterfactual evaluation that could evaluate the performance of sequential recommendation policies offline.
+                I am also working on counterfactual evaluation and model-based reinforcement learning that are related to offline evaluation of long-term rewards of sequential recommendation policies.

-                counterfactual evaluation, model-based reinforcement learning, graph anomaly detection, and optimization.
+                Besides, I am also interested in and have been working on anomaly pattern detection in images and large-scale graphs.
+                Overall, I have 6 years hand-on experience on doing research, including identifing the nature of a problem, conducting literurature reviews, statistical model design, rigorous experimental design and result analysis independently and collaboratively.
                 Following is a list of my publications.
               </p>
             </td>
           </tr>